 What is phishing?

-Cyber criminals are increasingly attempting to trick consumers directly into disclosing personal details.
+Cyber criminals are increasingly attempting to trick consumers directly into disclosing personal details or money.
 This form of online crime is known as phishing.

 Current types of phishing

 Phishing over the phone

 You receive a phone call from someone pretending to be a staff member working for KBC.
 The scammer tries to gain your trust in order to steal your data.

 Scammers send you an e-mail with a link to a fake website.
 There, they ask for your personal data and bank details.
 However, never share your secret codes!